 And they would draw out the time it would normally take to calm down by dragging me to the time out room and hurting me.
 About 10-20 minutes is what it took for me to calm down alone in the soccer field.
 When the time out room and staff was used, it would turn into 1-3 hours.
 Way more.
 I was punished for not taking the abuse, plain and simple.
 The bully not once got in trouble.
 Just me.

-Soon after the situation that was going on at Sunflower, we moved to El Monte California.
+Soon after the situation that was going on at Sunflower, we moved to El Monte California which is less than 30 minutes outside of Los Angeles.
 I transferred out of Sunflower to Carver Elementary School in San Marino California.
 It's a regular education campus with 2 special education trailer classrooms.
-In the picture below, I have a cream color arrow pointing to the special education trailers I went to there:
+In the picture below, I have a cream color arrow pointing to the special education trailers I went to there.:

 I had very few problems there.
 All were minor.
 The teacher was very nice as well as patient.
 The teacher had this one game/contest.
 When the class was walked to the bathroom, those that were done could take part in the game/contest.